poap-xyz/poap.js/packages/poaps/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-`@poap-xyz/poaps` is a JavaScript library providing an interface for interacting with POAPs (Proof of Attendance Protocol tokens), allowing you to fetch information about POAP tokens, their on-chain data, their related drop and metadata, all in a simplified manner.
+`@poap-xyz/poaps` is a JavaScript library providing an interface for interacting with POAPs , allowing you to fetch information about POAP tokens, their on-chain data, their related drop and metadata, all in a simplified manner.

 ## Features